SBA MARC Loans

 If you manufacture products in the United States (NAICS codes 31-33), you can access up to $5 million in working capital with better terms than traditional bank loans—specifically designed for the unique cash flow needs of manufacturers.

-Unlike conventional working capital loans that typically max out at 12-24 months, MARC loans give you breathing room with up to 10 years of repayment terms, whether you choose a revolving line of credit or a term loan.
+Unlike conventional working capital loans that typically max out at 12-24 months, MARC term loans give you breathing room with up to 10 years of structured repayment—predictable monthly payments that preserve your cash flow for operations and growth.

 Key Features